Chem/CS/Phys191: Qubits, Quantum Mechanics, and Computers

 - John Preskill's Quantum Computation course at Caltech: link

-- Umesh Vazirani's Quantum Computation course at UC Berkeley: link
+- Umesh Vazirani's graduate Quantum Computation course at UC Berkeley: link

 - Daniel Lidar's page of teaching links for Quantum Mechanics and